Startling Stats on Business & Communication

 7. Accent bias is real.
 We have innate biases toward accents.
 It actually goes back to infancy, but...
 As children, we trust native speakers more than we do foreign-accented speakers.
-Even when other 5 year-old kids are from different races and ethnicities (look different from us), the way others speak and sound makes the bigger impact (on who we choose to play with).
+At 5 years-old, we'll choose to play with a child who looks different from us (kids from other races and ethnicities) over a child who speaks differently from us.

 *Finding: These biases change as we get to know and trust the people who speak different from us.

-According to research studies and hiring data, many people perceive non-native speakers as less politically skilled than others and therefore lacking the influence needed to be successful leaders or advocates.
+According to research studies and hiring data, many people perceive non-native speakers as less politically skilled than others or perhaps less culturally savvy to the way things are done in the particular environment, so may lack the influence needed to be successful leaders or advocates.
 Research shows that "they are less likely to be found suitable for higher-status jobs, and are less likely to be believed when delivering trivia statements such as 'ants don't sleep'."

-Finding: If an adult speaker is intelligible and highly confident, the bias is reduced or completely eliminated.
+*2nd Finding: If an adult speaker is intelligible and highly confident in the workplace, the bias is reduced or completely eliminated.